locustio/locust/docs/writing-a-locustfile.rst

 The *weight* attribute
 ----------------------

-If more than one locust class exists in the file, and no locusts are specified on the command line, each new spawn will choose randomly from the existing locusts.
-Otherwise, you can specify which locusts to use from the same file like so:
+If more than one user class exists in the file, and no user classes are specified on the command line, Locust will spawn an equal number of each of the user classes.
+You can also specify which of the user classes to use from the same locustfile by passing them as command line arguments:

 .. code-block:: console